Support for Disabled Students and Care Leavers

 IT Support for Disabled Students

-Whether or not you are entitled to DSA, free software is publicly-available to support your learning:
+If you are not entitled to DSA, there is still lots of free software publicly-available to support your learning:

 - Go to Eduapps.org to download My Study Bar (small enough to fit on a USB key disk) – useful for students with dyslexia / dyspraxia, but others will find it useful.